rmaacario/rmaacario/README.md

 🔭 What I'm currently working on

-* Solving linguistic problems in machine translation
+* Solving crosslinguistic problems in NLP
-* Developing resources for Brazilian indigenous languages
+* Developing resources for low-resorce languages

 🌱 What I'm currently learning